Cwarcup/coffee-shops/README.md

 I used Airtable to store coffee shop data in a database for the situation where somebody visits a coffee ship (e.g., "http://localhost:3000/coffee-store/4aae9450f964a5207e6220e3") which is **not** statically generated and is **not** stored in context (client side rendering).
 This would occur is someone shared a link to a store near them.
 In summary, if a store is not found in SSG, then use context.
 If context is empty, use Airtable.

+This was my first time using Airtable.
+I found the web UI easy to navigate and the docs were easy to follow.
+It was nice to see code examples pertaining to the exact table from the database.

+It was very similar to Supabase, however I like the Supabase docs/guides more since they are easier to navigate.

+#### createCoffeeStore

+This API route is used to return a store if it exists **or** create a new record if it is not found.
+This was done by checking the request method used and destructuring the request query.
+I then checked if the store `id` existed in the database to determine if it was a new record.

+See  Airtable docs [here](https://airtable.com/appYvz3JZAuMoLwH8/api/docs#javascript/table:coffee-stores:list) for code examples.